Estimating the Performance of Entity Resolution Algorithms: Lessons Learned Through PatentsView.org: Introduction

 Entity resolution (also called record linkage, deduplication, or disambiguation) is the task of identifying records in a database that refer to the same entity.
 An entity may be a person, a company, an object or an event.
 Records are assumed to contain partially identifying information about these entities.
 When there is no unique identifier (such as a social security number) available for all records, entity resolution becomes a complex problem which requires sophisticated algorithmic solutions \citep{Herzog2007, Christen2012, Dong2015, Ilyas2019, Christophides2019, Christen2019, Papadakis2021, Binette2022a}.

-For instance, the U.S. Patents and Trademarks Office (USPTO) makes available patent data dating back to 1790 \ob{(digitized full-text data is available from 1976)}.
+{Specifically, we are interested in the entity resolution system used by PatentsView.org, a public-use patent data exploration platform maintained by the American Institutes for Research (AIR), to disambiguate inventor mentions in patent data.
+The U.S. Patents and Trademarks Office (USPTO) makes available patent data dating back to 1790 (digitized full-text data is available from 1976).
 However, there is no standard for uniquely identifying inventors on patent applications.
-The result is a set of ambiguous mentions of inventors, where a single person's name may be spelled in different ways on two applications and where two different inventors with the same name may be difficult to distinguish. \ob{Inventor mobility further complicates the use of contextual information for disambiguation.} Much research has been done within the fields of economics, computer science and statistics to disambiguate inventor mentions \ob{in this situation} \citep{trajtenberg2008identification, ferreira2012brief, ventura2013methods, Li2014, Ventura2015, kim2016random, yang2017mixture, morrison2017disambiguation, muller2017semantic, traylor2017learning, balsmeier2018machine,tam2019optimal, monath2019scalable, doherr2021disambiguation}.
+The result is a set of ambiguous mentions of inventors, where a single person's name may be spelled in different ways on two applications and where two different inventors with the same name may be difficult to distinguish.
+Inventors moving between locations and employers further complicates their identification.
+Following seminal works \citep{trajtenberg2008identification, ferreira2012brief, ventura2013methods, Li2014}, a disambiguation competition was held in 2015 leading to the disambiguation system currently used for PatentsView.org.
+Since then, disambiguated inventor data has been one of PatentsView's most popular data products, complementing its data visualizations, search tools, and Application Programming Interface (API), and other data products that serve a wide variety of audience including students, educators, researchers, policymakers, small business owners, and the public \citep{toole2021patentsview}.
+Given challenges associated with the disambiguation process, the topic continues to be an active area of research \citep{Ventura2015, kim2016random, yang2017mixture, morrison2017disambiguation, muller2017semantic, traylor2017learning, balsmeier2018machine,tam2019optimal, monath2019scalable, doherr2021disambiguation}.}

-The Office of the Chief Economist at the USPTO and the American Institutes for Research (AIR) currently maintain \textbf{PatentsView.org}, a patents knowledge discovery service that provides disambiguated patents data based on statistical entity resolution \citep{toole2021patentsview}.
-Our paper is motivated by this disambiguation service.
-Specifically, we are interested in the problem of \textit{evaluating} the accuracy of PatentsView's disambiguation, for the purpose of informing users of the reliability of the data and in order to support methodological research to improve upon PatentsView's disambiguation algorithm.
-We expand on the evaluation problem below.
+{One key challenge in using, maintaining, and improving entity resolution systems is to evaluate their performance.
+In the case of PatentsView's disambiguation, no principled evaluation methodology is available to measure performance, to inform users of the reliability of the data, and to support methodological research to improve upon PatentsView's disambiguation algorithms.
+The state-of-the-art in entity resolution evaluation, namely computing performance evaluation metrics (precision, recall, etc) on benchmark datasets, leads to misleading and highly biased performance metrics as shown in section \ref{sec:challenges}.
+This is concerning given the many scientific uses of PatentsView's data: prior to June 2021, 179 research studies cited PatentsView as a data source, including around 25\% from the field of economics \citep{toole2021patentsview}.
+Furthermore, a common theme of research is the study of the relationship between public policy, inventor mobility, and inventor demographics, on innovation and patenting.
+This requires accurate inventor disambiguation to track inventors and entities through the breadth of patent data.}